tarakbumba/meric/README.md

 ======

-A package manager utility for pacman repositories and the AUR. meric is a fork of famous "meric".  meric only handles tasks that may require access to the AUR or are required by tasks that do.
+A package manager utility for pacman repositories and the AUR. meric is a fork of famous "packer".  meric only handles tasks that may require access to the AUR or are required by tasks that do.
 For everything else, simply use pacman.